 Judgment: This means the court ruled in favor of the landlord.
 The tenant is ordered to pay the landlord for rent owed and/or any property damages.

 Restitution of Premises: Often referred to as a default judgment, this occurs when the tenant fails to appear in court or respond to the eviction summons.
-It means the judge has ordered the tenant to vacate the property, returning full possession to the landlord.
+It means the judge has ordered the tenant to vacate the property, returning full possession to the landlord through a writ of possession.
 The tenant must leave the property within a specified timeframe.

 If you decide to conduct your own eviction search, be cautious about the sources you use.
 Services offering automatically generated reports require extra scrutiny to ensure the records pertain to the correct person and can legally be used if you decide to deny a tenant based on the results.